Max-Min Fair Precoder Design and Power Allocation for MU-MIMO NOMA: Abstract

 \section{Abstract}

 In this paper, a downlink multiple input multiple output (MIMO) non-orthogonal multiple access (NOMA) wireless communication system is considered.
-In NOMA systems, the base station has unicast data for all users, and multiple users share the same resources.
-Maximizing the minimum cluster rate amongst multiple NOMA clusters through transmit precoding under quality-of-service (QoS) and total transmit power constraints is investigated.
-It is first shown that maximizing the minimum cluster rate and minimizing the maximum weighted cluster mean square error problems lead to the same optimal point.
-For the latter problem, Karush-Kuhn-Tucker (KKT) optimality conditions are derived and the expressions satisfied by the optimal receivers, minimum mean square error (MMSE) weights and the optimal precoders are obtained.
-Then, an iterative and low complexity transmit precoder design algorithm is proposed.
-Simulation results show that the proposed algorithm significantly outperfoms orthogonal multiple access (OMA) and multi-user linear precoding (MULP) schemes.
+In NOMA systems, the base station has unicast data for all users, and multiple users in a group share the same resources.
+The objective is to design transmit precoders and power allocation coefficients jointly that provide max-min fairness (MMF) among the strongest users in each group, while maintaining minimum target rates for all the other users.
+The problem is solved via two main iterative approaches.
+The first method is based on semi-definite relaxation (SDR) and successive convex approximation (SCA), and the second method is based on the equivalency between achievable rate and minimum mean square error (MMSE) expressions.
+For the latter approach, Karush-Kuhn-Tucker (KKT) optimality conditions are derived and the expressions satisfied by the optimal receivers, MMSE weights and the optimal precoders are obtained.
+Proposed algorithms are compared with rate-splitting (RS), orthogonal multiple access (OMA) and multi-user linear precoding (MULP) schemes in terms of MMF rates, energy efficiency and complexity.
+It is shown that while RS has the best MMF rates and energy efficiency, the MMSE approach based on KKT optimality conditions has the least complexity.
+Moreover, the SDR/SCA approach offers an excellent tradeoff.
+It offers high MMF rates, low complexity and superior energy efficiency.